Get $10 off your first order with The Pass - Download the app

 -

-Built in 1876 and known by several names, the Hotel Allen has been an icon of the city in the 148 years since.
+Originally built in 1876 and known by several names, the Hotel Allen has been an icon of the city in the 148 years since.
 In 2026 it will celebrate an extraordinary 150 years since it was opened by Prudence Houle, a remarkable Queensland hotelier and licensee of the time.

-The hotel has been known as the Belle View, the Bellevue, the Derwent Hotel, the Queen’s Park Hotel and, since 1956, the Hotel Allen.
+The hotel has been known as the Belle View, the Bellevue, the Derwent Hotel, the Queen’s Park Hotel and, since 1959, the Hotel Allen.

 Some of the earliest businesses established in the Townsville in its settlement years were pubs and hotels and Hotel Allen soon became one of the city’s vital community hubs.